Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Analytic integration

 \subsection{Transitions between radiation/matter eras}

-So far, we have considered the pure RD and pure MD universe.
+So far, we have considered the pure RD and the pure MD Universe.
 However, the RD epoch is taken over by the late-time MD epoch.
 Also, an early MD era such as an inflaton oscillation period may precede the RD era.
-We consider these transitions, the MD era to the RD era, or the RD era to the MD era, separately below.
-When one considers non-minimal cosmological scenarios, there may be multiple transitions.
+We consider these transitions, the MD era to the RD era and the RD era to the MD era, separately below.
+When one considers nonminimal cosmological scenarios, there may be multiple transitions.
 Generalization to such cases is a straightforward task.